 5. Make Sure Your Work Time is Respected—During the blocks of time you have allocated to work, you are not to be interrupted unless there is an important reason.
 Of course, there will be exceptions when either your spouse or kids need to talk to you about something, but you must make those times the exceptions and not the norm.

 6. Don’t Conduct Business During Family Time—This means not doing ANYTHING work related during family time.
 I respect and value my family time and, therefore, I rarely schedule calls or appointments during this time.
 My phone seldom rings during family time because everyone knows when I am with my family, I don’t answer my phone or respond to messages.
 I’ve set boundaries and people I associate with on a regular basis respect those boundaries.

 7. Make Your Family Time, Family Time For Everyone—No texts, no emails, no phone calls!
 This applies to you and your family members.
 Make your family time a sacred time that is valued by everyone.

 8. Be Present—When you are with your family, try to stop thinking about everything going on in your life and focus on your family.
 Resist the temptation to talk about your work and instead concentrate on topics of interest to your family.
 Use your time together to ask questions and discuss what is going on in their lives.

 10. Weekly Date With Spouse—This is the number one marriage tip I give to newlyweds.
-Every week for the past 25 years with a rare exception, my wife and I have a date.
-Our dates may be dinner at our favorite restaurant, a boat ride or a campfire on the beach cooking hot dogs.
-The key for us is blocking out time where we can focus on each other without any distractions.
+Every week throughout my marriage, with a rare exception, my wife and I have a date.
+Our dates may be dinner at our favorite restaurant, a boat ride, or a campfire on the beach cooking hot dogs.
+The key for us is blocking out time when we can focus on each other without any distractions.
 This allows us to catch up on everything going on in our lives and to show our love to each other.